freenas/freenas-docs/userguide/jails.rst

 It is possible to give a FreeBSD jail access to an area of storage on the %brand% system.
 This is useful for applications or plugins that store large amount of data or if an application in a jail needs access to data stored on the %brand% system.
-One example is transmission.
-It is a plugin that stores data using BitTorrent.
+For example, transmission is a plugin that stores data using BitTorrent.
 The storage is added using the `mount_nullfs(8) <https://www.freebsd.org/cgi/man.cgi?query=mount_nullfs>`__ mechanism, which links data that resides outside of the jail as a storage area within a jail.

-The :guilabel:`Mount points` section of a jail shows all additional storage currently added and allows new additional storage to be added.
+The :guilabel:`Mount points` section of a jail shows any added storage and allows adding more storage to the jail.

-Navigate to
+Go to
 :menuselection:`Jails -->` |ui-options| :menuselection:`--> Mount points`
 for the desired jail.
-In the :guilabel:`Mount points` section is a list of all of the currently defined mount points.
+The :guilabel:`Mount points` section is a list of all of the currently defined mount points.

-To add storage, navigate to
+Go to
-:menuselection:`Mount points -->` |ui-add|.
+:menuselection:`Mount points -->` |ui-add|
+to add storage to a jail.
 This opens the screen shown in
 :numref:`Figure %s <adding_storage_jail_fig>`.